Ultimate Guide to Creating the Best Charcuterie Boards

 • Drizzle (the most common is honey)

-4 Tips on How to Build a Charcuterie Board
+How to Build Charcuterie Boards

 There is so much creative freedom when you are making charcuterie boards.
 From a simple date night cheeseboard to an Italian charcuterie board, you can construct whatever you’d like.